jo3-l/blog/content/posts/big-apple-26.md

 Another year has come and gone.
 It's a strange feeling knowing that I'll soon be in my third year at Waterloo; it really does feel like just yesterday that I was a timid first-year stepping into MC for the very first time...

 Before time gets the better of me, I want to stop and reflect a bit on this summer, which was a memorable one indeed: my first time in NYC, and my first extended stay in the United States.
 I hope to be back someday!
-In particular, in this blog, I want to

-- record some notes about interning in the US and at Bloomberg (potentially of use to other Waterloo folks);
+In the process, I'll record some notes about interning in the US and at Bloomberg (potentially of use to other Waterloo folks.)
-- and, in general, reminisce about my time in NYC a little :)

-I am not sponsored by any of the services/apps I mention in this article.
+I am not sponsored by any of the services/apps I mention in this blog.

 ## Pre-arrival